mrpineapples/axios-fe-exercise/README.md

 - When landing on the page initally, the first story should be visible.
 - When clicking through the carousel, the headline, cover image, display name, and published date, and url should update.
 - The url updates with the currently selected story.
-- The "Visit axios.com" button should link out to [https://www.axios.com](https://www.axios.com).
+- The `Visit axios.com` button should link out to [https://www.axios.com](https://www.axios.com).
-- When clicking between stories, hitting “Back” and “Forward” on the browser will also update the url, cover image, headline, published date according to the id.
+- When clicking between stories, hitting “Back” and “Forward” on the browser will also update the url, cover image, headline, published date.
 - The minimum width of the screen is 375px.
 The horizontal breakpoint is at 980px.
 Build with a mobile first approach.